Rozvi Empire: Invasions and demise

-In the area of modern-day South Africa, a number of events resulted in a mass exodus.
+In the area of modern-day South Africa, several events resulted in a mass exodus.
 Drought, invading Dutch settlers and the catastrophic aftermath of the Mfecane resulted in waves of Nguni tribes moving north.
 Successive attacks on the Empire by the Mpanga, Ngwana, Maseko and Zwangendaba were repelled, but did much damage.
 Another wave of attacks followed from the group led by the Swazi Queen Nyamazanana, resulting in the capture of the capital Manyanga and the murder of the Rozvi Mambo Chirisamhuru.
 Contrary to the established narrative, this was not the end of the Rozvi Empire.
 Chirisamhuru's son, Tohwechipi escaped and went into exile in the Buhera area.
 With the support of the Mutinhima and other Noble Rozvi Houses, Tohwechipi effectively became the Rozvi Mambo.

 Mzilikazi realized that although some of the Rozvi nobility had accepted him as King, most of the Shona did not accept him, limiting the geographic area of his Kingdom.
 Taking a diplomatic approach, he sent word to Tohwechipi asking him to return home and submit to him, crowning him King of the Shona.
 Tohwechipi did not accept Mzilikazi's offer and instead, consolidated his power and spent the next 30 years in a series of back-and-forth raids and counter-raids with Mzilikazi and eventually Lobengula, earning the nickname Chibhamubhamu because of his army of raiders armed with rifles.
 Tohwechipi was defeated in battle, and surrendered in 1866 and curiously, Mzilikazi let him go.
-He died around 1873 in Nyashanu area in Buhera and was buried there in Mavangwe Hills.
+He died around 1873 in the Nyashanu area in Buhera and was buried there in Mavangwe Hills.
 Tohwechipi's grave is a protected national monument.